-One of the matters which may be brought up is the vice presidency, though it is known that the executive committee will listen to no proposition looking to the withdrawal of Watson from the ticket.
-Senator Butler said that if Sewall had stood for what Bryan did before the people, neither the hoiding of the Populist party erganization together nor anything else would have prevented the nomination of the whole Democratic ticket by the Populista.
+WASHINGTON, Aug.
+19. -Senator Butler of North Carolins, chairman of the national committee of the Populist party, arrived here to-day to attend a meeting of the Populist managers this afternoon.
+Five members of the executive committee are here, the others hawing sent letters of excuse.
+It was decided even before the executive committee met that the national headquarters should be here and it is headquarters should be here and it is probable that rooms in Wormley's ad-joining the Democratic subheadquar-ters will be secured.
+One of the matters which may be brought up is the vice presidency, though it is known that the executive committee will listen to no proposi-tion looking to the withdrawal of Watson from the ticket.
+Senator But-ler said that if Sewall had stood for what Bryan did before the people, neither the holding of the Populist party organization together nor any-thing else would have prevented the fomination of the whole Democratic ticket by the Populists.
 As it was, Sewall did not represent the Populists and under no circumstances would they consent to vote for him.
-He thought that Watson stood a better chance of being the next vice presichance of being the next vice president than Sewall.
+He thought that Watson stood a better chance of being the next vice presichance of being the next vice presi-dent than Sewall.

 Another matter to be settled is the notification of Watson.
 Mr. Butler is chairman of the notification commitchairman of the notification commit-tee.
-He says that nothing definite has been arranged as vet.
-He says he has been so busy with affairs in his own State since the national convention adjourned that he had little corre-apondence with members of the noti-fication committee.
+He says that nothing definite has been arranged as yet.
+He says he has been so busy with affairs in his own State since the national convention adjourned that he had little corre-spondence with members of the notidestion committee.

-The situation in North Carolina was

-the subject of several conferences after the arrival of Chairman Butler.
-One of the Democratic leaders spoked very positively about the matter.
-He said that if Mr. Butler thought he had said that if Mr. Butler thought he had the Democrats in a tight place and could drive a hard bargain with them he would find they would not stand on it and would make a straight fight.
+The situation in North Carolina was the subject of several conferences after the arrival of Chairman Butler.
+One of the Democratic leaders spoke very positively about the matter.
+He said that if Mr. Butler thought he had very positively about the matter.
+He said that if Mr. Butler thought he had the Democrate in a tight place and could drive a hard bargain with them he would find they would not stand on it and would make a straight fight.
 They did not propose to be buildozed into giving up anything.
+The conference between Senators Jones and Butler was not very fruit-ful as no conclusions were feached upon the subjects finder discussion.
+The Democrate are not satisfied with the fusion propositions in several Southern states and, on the other hand, the Populists do not like the offers which have been made to them in some of the Western states.
+It is not likely any definite conclusion will be reached until after the return of Senator Jones from Chicage.
+After this the Populist executive committee went into session.
+The meeting was devoted almost emitively to receiving reports and to an inter-change of view as to the condition of the dempaign.